Symbitic/CTRJS/README.rst

 CTRJS is not currently stable, and should not be considered production-ready.
 When the stable version is released, pre-compiled packages will be available for downloading.
 Until then, CTRJS must be built from source.
-For details, see :ref:`Building`.
+See :ref:`Building` for more details.

 Building
 --------